 Stationary Energy Theory, a New Model for the Structure and Function of the Universe that Unifies Electromagnetic and Nuclear Forces with Gravitational Forces, and Much More.

 Author: Mark J. Mason

-I would like to present a new model of the structure of the universe that is very different from current models.
-It includes a new theory of gravity, with its own equation for gravitational force, that explains the rate of acceleration of the expansion of the universe and the flat rotational speeds of stars around galaxies without needing to resort to proposing the existence of “dark energy” and “dark matter.”
-It also, amongst other things, proposes an alternative mechanism for the formation of black holes other than by stellar collapse, explains the speed and quantity of the fast solar wind, and provides a mechanism for the evolution of the organized complexity of the universe.
-The math has largely been worked out for the theory, and corresponds well with the reality astronomers observe.
-The most impressive part of this math is the theory's equation for gravity, and that it can be used to calculate a value for the acceleration of the expansion of the universe that is in close agreement with the observed value.
+I am, here, proposing a new model for the structure and function of the universe.
+This model arises from using a different, four-dimensional, frame of reference to consider the universe, and gives rise to a new theory of gravity, with its own equation for gravitational force that explains the rate of acceleration of the expansion of the universe and the flat rotational speeds of stars around galaxies without needing to propose the existence of “dark energy” or “dark matter.”
+It also, amongst other things, appears to achieve the long-sought-after goal in physics of unifying gravitation with nuclear and electromagnetic forces, proposes an alternative mechanism for the formation of black holes other than by stellar collapse, explains the speed and quantity of the fast solar wind, and provides a mechanism for the evolution of the organized complexity of the universe.
+The math has been largely worked out for the theory, and it corresponds well with what astronomers have observed.
+It adheres to the cosmological principle that the universe is, on a large scale, both isotropic and homogeneous, but differs significantly from the currently popular standard model of the Big Bang, while agreeing that there was some sort of Big Bang.
+The most interesting part of this math is the theory's equation for gravity, and that it can be used to calculate a value for the acceleration of the expansion of the universe that is in close agreement with the observed value.

 Problems with Dark Matter and Dark Energy

 The existence of “dark matter” has been inferred from the inability of Newtonian gravity and General Relativity to explain the

 flat rotational speed of starsFlat Rotational Speed of Stars